Partial desingularization up to normal-crossings in characteristic 0 and 2: Characteristic 0

-\paragraph{\bf Where this comes from.} We were working on a manuscript \cite{AT-umbrellas} addressing Whitney umbrellas in characteristic 0 and 2 and related topics when we happened upon the above argument for Theorem \ref{Th:nc}.
+We were working on the present manuscript, focusing on the previous sections, when we happened upon an argument for Theorem \ref{Th:nc}.
 When we shared a draft of this argument with Belotto da Silva and with W{\l}odarczyk, we learned of their soon-to-be-posted papers \cite{BDS-B-nc,Wlodarczyk-nc}.
-We therefore repurposed this manuscript to bring out the underlying principle.
+We therefore repurposed this section to bring out the underlying principles.
+The core of this section was posted as \cite{AT-partial}.
+This version expands the treatment and corrects errors in earlier versions.